Blog

 • avoid conflict

-• keep you from repeating old hurts
+• keep someone from repeating old hurts

-• protect you from shame
+• protect against shame

 3. Set boundaries with it — kindly